The CST-100 Starliner (Crew Space Transportation) is Boeing's entry for NASA's

 In February 2021 the prototype SN9 completed its 10km high altitude flight test.
 Everything went well but unfortunately it exploded on the landing pad after the flip landing manoeuvre.

 In the beginning of March SpaceX successfully launched Starship prototype SN10 and it was the first prototype to land safely right on the landing pad.
 Unfortunately it exploded eight minutes later.
 In the end of that same month, SpaceX launched the SN11 prototype with harsh weather conditions and dense fog, but it exploded in flight right before the landing.

 SN15 launched in the beginning of May and was the first complete success for SpaceX.
 The prototype landed smoothly on its legs at the landing pad and it showed that it is indeed a valid technology of a fully reusable space transportation system.

-The next prototype in line is the new SN16 and it's now almost ready to make SpaceX's sixth high altitude flight test with three new Raptor engines installed.
+The next prototype in line seems to be new S24 and it's now almost ready to make SpaceX's first orbital flight test mounted atop the brand new Super Heavy Booster 7.